Last Updated: 11 July 2018

 Information collected by us

-In the course of applying for permits, licences, job applications, making complaints or enquiries we collect the following personal information when you provide it to us:
+In the course of applying for permits, licences, job applications, compliance inspections, making complaints or enquiries we collect the following personal information when you provide it to us:

 - Personal information such as names, addresses, dates of birth and contact details including email addresses and contact telephone numbers